phillipopensocial/Week1_Flicks/flicks_readme.md

 - [X] User can view a list of movies currently playing in theaters.
 Poster images load asynchronously.
 - [X] User can view movie details by tapping on a cell.
 - [X] User sees loading state while waiting for the API.
-- [X] (Seems like MBProgreeHUD is interferring )User sees an error message when there is a network error.
+- [X] User sees an error message when there is a network error.
 - [X] User can pull to refresh the movie list.

 The following **optional** features are implemented: